compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * bursty, dirurnal, CDF changes slowly.
 * Dick Site person from google
 * "hand instrument system"
-* toubles with "schematics" and "instrument"? :/
+* troubles with "schematics" and "instrument"? :/
 * hardware signals, values or counters.
-* "there we go, all the things I just said (slides)" dont need an instrument code,or have inturrupt... shared thread, same process- read aout of shared locations. observe global state from othe rcode. while true... read LLC misses, ccles
+* "there we go, all the things I just said (slides)" don't need an instrument code,or have interrupt... shared thread, same process- read about of shared locations. observe global state from other code. while true... read LLC misses, ccles
-* do the processing on it later, offline. can control through cache partitioning meachansisms, control memory.
+* do the processing on it later, offline. can control through cache partitioning mechanisms, control memory.
 * local state with SMT hardware.
 * problem: samples are not atomic.
-* giving stickers to people you like (mi) lol.
-Louie and John and Apax chat....
-Bill, Pivotal
 * "do we know this is perfect yet? no of course not, but its look lot clother to groupond truth"
 * sample with shim at 10 MHz - really figure it out
 * overheads from the same core. overhead from another core, ...
 * SHIM signals-
-* mii-  mi- I miss having a little moleskin notebook with me at conferences?
-* notess from notary- mi- November first payment (thats how long it takes to do paperwork), zero mortgage insurance, rock climbingin st louis
-* longest 200 reuests. queueing at worker, vs CPU work...
+* longest 200 requests. queueing at worker, vs CPU work...
 * sitting in fancy opera seats
-* because they didnt get me the slides in time
+* because they didn't get me the slides in time
 * keep track of load, to know reissue budget
 * what is reissuing?
 * because I promised you I would show you lots of stuff about lucene
 * DVFS faster on the tail
 * on your phone but not in servers yet- asymmetric multicore.
-* sacrifice average to imrpove teh tail- ^
+* sacrifice average to improve the tail- ^
 * best of all worlds, green line, can we?
-* mi- chelsea :)
-* Cosmin will talk to Jasmine!
-WoooO! omg yas
-* mi- cosmin- "linda you always know all the best peole:" :)
-* based on numbers of requests in the system, hoe many to parallelise- shortens execution time, reduces chance of queueing in he future.
+* based on numbers of requests in the system, hoe many to parallelize- shortens execution time, reduces chance of queueing in he future.
-* 21% fewer servers  or educe tail latency and engey consumed by 28% - and that was judicous parallelism
+* 21% fewer servers  or educe tail latency and engey consumed by 28% - and that was judicious parallelism
-* migrate early under load? mograte oldest first
+* migrate early under load? migrate oldest first
 * adaptive slow to fast network
-* if we get crowded on the litle cores, we hve the oldest migrate first to the biggest core. the opposite of real life
+* if we get crowded on the little cores, we have the oldest migrate first to the biggest core. the opposite of real life
 * basic controller design off the shelf, model space of the linerar controller... model piecewise...
-* Pegasusu was state of the art from google and stanford, all core freueuences for load, at low load, slow all the cores, then increase speeed of all cores together.
+* Pegasusu was state of the art from google and stanford, all core frequences for load, at low load, slow all the cores, then increase speed of all cores together.
-* vs per core appraoches, EETL energy efficient with tatget tail latency
+* vs per core approaches, EETL energy efficient with target tail latency
-* mi fail talking to mindy about the guy we interviewed and couldnt hire...
 * way over my head
 * assymetric multicore, what id DVFS?
 EETL_AMP?